awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

 # Create a Destination<a name="CreateDestination"></a>

+**Important**
-The steps in this procedure are to be done in the log data recipient account\.
+All steps in this procedure are to be done in the log data recipient account\.

 For this example, the log data recipient account has an AWS account ID of 999999999999, while the log data sender AWS account ID is 111111111111\.

- This example creates a destination using an Kinesis stream called RecipientStream, and a role that enables CloudWatch Logs to write data to it\.
+ This example creates a destination using a Kinesis stream called RecipientStream, and a role that enables CloudWatch Logs to write data to it\.

 **To create a destination**